 Thinkorswim supports stocks, options, forex, indices, and commodities.
 The live trading from charts isn’t quite as adept as what TC2000 offers, but Thinkorswim has a robust backtesting feature and enables traders to create fully custom indicators and scans.
 The only significant drawback to Thinkorswim is that it’s more focused on technical analysis than fundamental analysis and does not include much financial data for stocks.

 Check out our TradingView vs Thinkorswim comparison for more details on how these two platforms differ.

 Conclusion: TC2000 vs. TradingView

-TC2000 and TradingView are both powerful trading platforms that combine customization and visualization.
+TC2000 and TradingView are both powerful trading platforms that combine customization, visualization, and proprietary analysis tools.
 Both platforms offer robust asset screeners and the ability to create custom trading strategies.
-TC2000 is likely the better choice for many day traders, while TradingView offers advanced tools like strategy backtesting for medium-term traders.
+TC2000 is the better choice for many day traders, while TradingView offers advanced tools like strategy backtesting for medium-term traders.